 With action-sports stars as brand ambassadors and a tourist-friendly menu, Tokyo Starfish is one of the brightest retailers in […] Oregon.

 Tokyo Starfish’s brand story began almost twenty years ago.
-During a snowboarding event in Japan, Jason McAlister, Kale Gray, Keith Legum, and Gary Bracelin bonded while exploring the kaleidoscopic city of Tokyo.
+During a snowboarding event in Japan, Jason McAlister, Keith Legum, and Gary Bracelin bonded while exploring the kaleidoscopic city of Tokyo.
 They were especially captivated by the view from their hotel, which looked out on a cross-section of five roads crawling with cars and neon lights.
 If they squinted, the vista looked like a gargantuan, psychedelic starfish.

 The Bend, Oregon shop became a strange and alluring phenomenon, like the city in which the group met.
 Both locals and tourists took notice of the new retail establishment with its bizarre name and echinoderm logo.